scipy-conference/scipy_proceedings/papers/jonathon_smith/2016_monte_scipy.rst

 frames that can be of particular interest to an analyst.
 For instance, identifying the time at which two bodies achieve their closest approach (periapse) and the magnitude of that minimum distance can be an important astrodynamic metric.
-We can certainly estimate these quantities using trajectory queries, perhaps by plotting the relative distance between two bodies and looking for the local minima.
-However, MONTE provides tools for searching through various relationship-spaces and identifying some of these key events.
+MONTE provides tools for searching through various relationship-spaces and identifying some of these key events.
 The ``M.EventSpec`` set of classes allow us to define a particular event type then search through the requisite relationships to identify specific occurrences.
 The ``M.Event`` class is used to report the relevant data associated with an occurrence.